perchouli/codernitydb/docs/quick.rst

 Update / Delete
 ---------------

-    Ok, cool, what about updates ?
+    OK, cool, what about updates ?

 Update is very easy, let's say you want to update all documents that have ``x % 5 == 0`` and delete those with ``x % 7 == 0``.